mpenney99/zustand-computed-property/README.md

 ```

 ### untrack
-Escape hatch to opt-out of dependency tracking within the scope of the callback provided.
+Escape-hatch to opt-out of dependency tracking within the scope of the callback provided.

 Example:
 ```